K. T. Rama Rao: Minister for Information Technology

 Rao invited several industry leaders including Adobe Inc. CEO Shantanu Narayen, Biocon chairman Kiran Mazumdar Shaw and Infosys co-founder N R Narayana Murthy among others to mentor young entrepreneurs of the state.
 In December 2015, Infosys CEO Vishal Sikka met with Rao during his visit to T-Hub.
 Soon after, the company announced that it was going to expand its Pocharam campus to double the capacity to 25,000 employees as compared to 12,000 employees, making it Infosys' biggest campus.
 The Dalai Lama Centre for Ethics and Transformative Values at Massachusetts Institute of Technology (MIT) has decided to establish its South Asia centre in Hyderabad.

 On 19 March 2016, Rao urged Union Information Technology Minister Ravi Shankar Prasad to sanction Rs 100 crore for the second phase of T-Hub.
 Mr. Prasad was also urged to sanction Rs 3,000 crore due to the State for implementation of IT Investment Region.

-During a 2014 (CII) conference on Cyber Security, Rao had urged industry to collaborate with the government to combat cyber crimes.
+During a 2014 (CII) conference on cyber security, Rao had urged industry to collaborate with the government to combat cyber crimes.
 This, while emphasising a dedicated workforce to defeat the threat that hackers pose to the IT infrastructure.
 Towards a Swachh Digital Telangana, in July 2015, two important MoUs were signed in the presence of Rao.
 As a result, One MoU between the Government of Telangana and C.R.
 Rao Institute of Mathematics, Statistics and Computer Science to make cyber security part of the state's multi-policy framework.
 Another was signed between TASK and Samsung South-West Asia in offering courses on software development and testing operations.
 In August 2015, the state government partnered with NASSCOM and Data Security Council of India (DSCI) towards making Hyderabad a cyber-safe destination.

 On 10 March 2016, Governor E S L Narasimhan stated in his address to the joint session of Assembly that, with Rao as the first IT Minister of the state, the IT sector recorded huge exports of Rs 68,258 crore through 1,300 IT units, including 500 global companies, which shows 16% growth.
+He has been invited to speak at international conferences on Telangana's growth such as the Bridge India Ideas for India Conference in May 2023.
+His speech at this conference attracted media attention on Telangana's growth as a pattern for the rest of India.